-For much of its history, Switzerland maintained a military posture, known as "non-offensive defense,"12 based on this principle.
+For much of its history, Switzerland maintained a military posture, known as "non-offensive defense," based on this principle.
 It enabled Switzerland to deter threats from more heavily armed neighbors, including Bismarck's and Hitler's Germany.
-Though lacking Switzerland's mountainous terrain, Ukraine could be rendered similarly unconquerable for a small fraction of what it costs Russia to threaten it.
+Though lacking Switzerland's mountainous terrain, Eastern Europe could be rendered similarly unconquerable for a small fraction of what it costs Russia to threaten it.
 This would involve anti-tank capabilities to deter a land invasion and anti-aircraft capabilities to deter air attack.
-The U.S. should promote Ukrainian security (and European security generally) through non-offensive defense, paving the way for the demilitarization of Europe and for win-win-win political and economic relationships between Russia, the EU, and the United States.
+The U.S. should promote European security through non-offensive defense, paving the way for the demilitarization of Europe and for win-win-win political and economic relationships between Russia, the EU, and the United States.